Assessing the Impact of Sequence Length Learning on Classification Tasks for Transformer Encoder Models: Assessing the Impact of Sequence Length Learning

+We concluded in Section \ref{subsec:eval_fullimpact} that sequence length learning will bring the model to exclusively use this spurious feature when the length distribution of the different classes is perfectly partitioned.
+However, in a more realistic scenario, the classes will have overlapping sequence length distributions, and its impact will not be as drastic as presented in the previous section.
+In this section, we evaluate the relationship between the percentage of overlap in the length distributions of two classes and its impact on the classification performance.

-To inject the sequence length meta-feature in the datasets, we remove examples above and below a certain sequence length to create a discrepancy between the two classes.
-In our experiment, we omit examples from the long class below the lower limit and drop examples from the short class above the upper threshold.
-The selection of the lower and upper thresholds allows us to control the overlap ratio of both categories.
-Table \ref{tab:lower_upper} presents the upper and lower limits for selected overlap proportions.
+To control the injection of the sequence length meta-feature in the datasets, we gradually adjust the overlap ratio between the two classes using different lower and upper thresholds.
+Table \ref{tab:lower_upper} presents the upper and lower bounds of the selected overlap proportions for the Amazon Polarity and Yelp Polarity classes.

-From the bold values of this table, the reader can understand that, for AP, if we keep examples with fewer than 230 tokens from the short class and examples longer than 90 tokens for the long class, we obtain two distributions where 50\% of the examples overlap in sequence length.
-This dataset alteration is illustrated in Figure \ref{fig:yelp_distribution}((b)).
-This figure also presents the original distribution (88\% overlap).
-As one can see, we created a length distribution difference that we expect to be captured by the transformer-based model instead of salient textual features.
+For illustration purposes, the reader can understand from the values in bold in the table that if we keep examples with less than 230 tokens for the short class and examples longer than 90 tokens for the long class of YP, one obtains two distributions where 50\% of the examples overlap in sequence length.
+This partitioning of the dataset is illustrated in Figure \ref{fig:yelp_distribution} with the original distribution (88\% overlap) in part (a) and the altered version in part (b).